secretnodes/secretnodes.org/docs/tutorials/purple-haze-upgrade.md

 ## Notes for Service Providers

-1. The transition from `cosmoshub-2` to `cosmoshub-3` contains an unusual amount of API breakage.
+1. The transition from `enigma` to `secret` causes both the prefix and tail end of the address change due to a checksum change.
-   After this upgrade will maintain the CosmosSDK API stability guarantee to avoid breaking APIs for at least 6 months and hopefully long.
-2. Anyone running signing infrastructure(wallets and exchanges) should be conscious that the `type:` field on `StdTx` will have changed from `"type":"auth/StdTx","value":...` to  `"type":"cosmos-sdk/StdTx","value":...`
-3. As mentioned in the notes and SDK CHANGELOG, many queries to cosmos cli are wrapped with `height` fields now.
-4. We highly recommend standing up a [testnet](https://github.com/cosmos/gaia/blob/master/docs/deploy-testnet.md) with the `gaia-2.0` release or joining the gaia-13006 testnet.
+2. (change) We highly recommend standing up a [testnet](https://github.com/cosmos/gaia/blob/master/docs/deploy-testnet.md) with the `gaia-2.0` release or joining the gaia-13006 testnet.
 More info for joining the testnet can be found in the [riot validator room](https://riot.im/app/#/room/#cosmos-validators:matrix.org).
-5. We expect that developers with iOS or Android based apps may have to notify their users of downtime and ship an upgrade for cosmoshub-3 compatibility unless they have some kind of switch they can throw for the new tx formats.
+5. (change) We expect that developers with iOS or Android based apps may have to notify their users of downtime and ship an upgrade for cosmoshub-3 compatibility unless they have some kind of switch they can throw for the new tx formats.
 Server side applications should experience briefer service interruptions and be able to just spin up new nodes and migrate to the new apis.

-### number.
-Listen to Purple Haze.
+### Final Step Listen to Purple Haze.
 (This step is *required* for the upgrade to activate.)

 <iframe allowFullScreen="allowFullScreen" src="https://www.youtube.com/embed/WGoDaYjdfSg?ecver=1&amp;iv_load_policy=3&amp;yt:stretch=16:9&amp;autohide=1&amp;color=red&amp;width=560&amp;width=560" width="560" height="315" allowtransparency="true" frameborder="0"><script type="text/javascript">function execute_YTvideo(){return youtube.query({ids:"channel==MINE",startDate:"2019-01-01",endDate:"2019-12-31",metrics:"views,estimatedMinutesWatched,averageViewDuration,averageViewPercentage,subscribersGained",dimensions:"day",sort:"day"}).then(function(e){},function(e){console.error("Execute error",e)})}</iframe>